CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-database.md

-# REST API: requesting data from a database
+# REST API: GET database
 A method to request all metadata from a database.
 This method does not support parameters.
 By sending a GET request to the following URL, you can fetch the database metadata:

 `https://api.copernica.com/v1/database/$id?access_token=xxxx`